|

 justification (which is also called

-to saying that no one can get into heaven through his or her own effort.
+to evil and sin.
+Thus no one can get into heaven through his or her own effort.
+God

-God is offering us a great gift of everlasting life, and only through
+is offering us a great gift of everlasting life, and only through faith in

 Salvation